SECURITIES AND EXCHANGE COMMISSION

 Dell Technologies is exposed to fluctuations in interest rates because Dell Technologies’ senior credit facilities have variable rates of interest;

-Dell Technologies’ leverage may be greater than that of some of its competitors, which may put Dell Technologies at a competitive disadvantage and reduce Dell Technologies’ flexibility in responding to current and changing industry and financial market conditions; and
+Dell Technologies’ level of indebtedness may be greater than that of some of its competitors, which may put Dell Technologies at a competitive disadvantage and reduce Dell Technologies’ flexibility in responding to current and changing industry and financial market conditions; and

 From time to time, when it believes it is advantageous to do so, Dell Technologies may seek to reduce its leverage by repaying certain of its indebtedness before the maturity dates of such indebtedness.
 Dell Technologies may be unable to generate operating cash flows and other cash necessary to achieve a level of debt reduction that will significantly enhance its credit quality and reduce the risks associated with its substantial indebtedness.

-As of February 1, 2019, approximately $17.9 billion of Dell Technologies’ debt was variable-rate debt and a 100 basis point increase in interest rates would have resulted in an increase of approximately $179 million in annual interest expense on such debt.
-Dell Technologies’ ability to meet its expenses, to remain in compliance with its covenants under its debt instruments and to make future principal and interest payments in respect of its debt depends on, among other factors, Dell Technologies’ operating performance, competitive developments and financial market conditions, all of which are significantly affected by financial, business, economic, and other factors.
+As of January 31, 2020, approximately $15.9 billion of Dell Technologies’ debt was variable-rate indebtedness and a 100 basis point increase in interest rates would have resulted in an increase of approximately $160 million in annual interest expense on such indebtedness.
+Dell Technologies’ ability to meet its expenses, to remain in compliance with its covenants under its debt instruments and to make future principal and interest payments in respect of its indebtedness depends on, among other factors, Dell Technologies’ operating performance, competitive developments, and financial market conditions, all of which are significantly affected by financial, business, economic, and other factors.
 Dell Technologies is not able to control many of these factors.
 Given current industry and economic conditions, Dell Technologies’ cash flow may not be sufficient to allow Dell Technologies to pay principal and interest on its debt and meet its other obligations.

 The financial performance of Dell Technologies is affected by the financial performance of VMware, Inc.

-Because Dell Technologies consolidates the financial results of VMware, Inc. in its results of operations, its financial performance is affected by the financial performance of VMware, Inc. VMware, Inc.’s financial performance may be affected by a number of factors, including, but not limited to:
+Dell Technologies consolidates the financial results of VMware, Inc., a publicly traded subsidiary, in its results of operations.
+As a result, Dell Technologies’ financial performance is affected by the financial performance of VMware, Inc. VMware, Inc.’s financial performance may be affected by a number of factors, including, but not limited to:

-fluctuations in demand, adoption rates, sales cycles (which have been increasing in length), and pricing levels for VMware, Inc.’s products and services;
+fluctuations in demand, adoption rates, sales cycles, and pricing levels for VMware, Inc.’s product and solutions offerings;

 changes in customers’ budgets for information technology purchases and in the timing of its purchasing decisions;

-the timing of announcements or releases of new or upgraded products and services by VMware, Inc. or by its competitors;
+the timing of announcements or releases of new or upgraded products and solutions by VMware, Inc. or by its competitors;

 the timing and size of business realignment plans and restructuring charges;